Fact: Out of all the natural disasters in the United States, floods are the most common.

 - Extra batteries: Better have backup batteries for your radio or flashlight in case the power takes longer to come back than expected.

-- Entertainment: Don’t wanna die from boredom?
-Then make sure to add playing cards, board games, books, and other fun stuff to your kit.
+- Entertainment: Don’t wanna die of boredom?
+Then add playing cards, board games, books, and other fun stuff to your kit.

 - Other essentials: Kids, seniors, and those with disabilities have specific needs you should consider.
-If you have a pet, then you also can’t leave out their needs.
+If you have a pet, you also can’t leave out their essentials.

-Now, it’s not enough to gather all this prepper gear.
-Don’t forget — you still need to inspect the survival kit regularly to make sure every one of your supplies is in working order.
+Take note that it’s not enough to gather all this prepper gear.
+Don’t forget—you still need to inspect the flood preparation kit regularly to make sure every one of your supplies is in working order.
 When it comes to food and medications, look at their expiry dates and toss out any old ones.

 Know What to Do if Evacuation Is Necessary

 But don’t be too assured.
-You always need to be ready for the possibility of evacuating.
+Knowing how to prepare for a flood means being ready for the possibility of evacuating.

 Another thing you need to think of is where you’ll go if you have to evacuate.